-Build fine motor and subitizing skills at the same time with these clip cards!
+Build fine motor and subitizing skills at the same time with these Subitizing Clip Cards!

-There are 3 sets of clip cards that showcase, counting fingers, ten/twenty frames and dice.
+There are 3 sets of clip cards that showcase subitizing – counting fingers, ten/twenty frames, and dice.

 Subitizing Dominoes and Puzzles

-I like to use these Subitizing Dominoes and Puzzles not only for math center activities but also for morning start work and early finishers too!
+I like to use these Subitizing Dominoes and Puzzles not only for math center activities but also for morning work and early finishers, too!

 Both activities are super easy to prep!
 Simply laminate and cut apart the pieces.

-The subitizing dominoes are played by beginning at the star that says, “start.”
-Students will match up numbers and pictures by placing the number next to its matching amount.
+The subitizing dominoes are played by beginning at the star that says “Start.”
+Students will match up numbers and pictures by placing the number underneath its matching amount.
 This will create a long train of subitized numbers!

 The subitizing puzzles are a simple puzzle matching activity.
-You can make the puzzle pieces self-correcting for beginners, by writing the number on the back of the subitizing puzzle pieces.
+You can make the puzzles self-correcting for beginners by writing the number on the back of the puzzle pieces.

 Subitizing Fluency Cards

-We love having these on hand for small groups, circle time, number talks or anytime!
+We love having these Subitizing Fluency Cards on hand for small groups, Circle Time, number talks, or anytime!